chinmaya-dehury/CEI_platform/README.md

    Web Application
 1) Introduction:-

-     - Auto-discovery of agents via Consul
+     - **Auto-discovery of agents via Consul**

-     -Acts as the main control and monitoring interface for all agents.
+- Acts as the main control and monitoring interface for all agents

-     -Uses Consul for automatic service discovery and health tracking.
+- Uses Consul for automatic service discovery and health tracking

-     -Offers RESTful API endpoints like:
+- Offers RESTful API endpoints like:

-     -/intelligence, /health, /search, /data/export/json, etc.
+  - `/intelligence`, `/health`, `/search`, `/data/export/json`, etc.

-     -Supports data export in JSON/CSV format for offline use.
+- Supports data export in JSON/CSV format for offline use

-    -Easily scalable — new agents auto-register and appear in the dashboard.
+- Easily scalable — new agents auto-register and appear in the dashboard

 3) Dashboard for all active agents:-